 While lung transplant can carry risks, patients can be comforted by the breadth of experience and outcomes of the UPMC Lung Transplant Program team.
-UPMC performed the first lung transplant in a patient with sickle cell disease-associated PH, with an excellent surgical outcome.
+UPMC performed the first lung transplant in a patient with sickle cell disease-associated pulmonary hypertension, with an excellent surgical outcome.

 » Read the experiences of some other UPMC lung transplant patients.

 There are many complexities to lung transplant that require an experienced transplant center, as well as special preparation prior to listing.
-We recommend that patients seek early referral for transplant evaluation, especially those with worsening sickle cell disease-associated PH.
+We recommend that patients seek early referral for transplant evaluation, especially those with worsening sickle cell disease-associated pulmonary hypertension.

 Make an Appointment Today